taddes/Bamazon/README.md

 ![](/images/six.png)
 <hr>
-You will then either recieve a message that the purchase was completed successfully, if there is sufficient quantity, or a message that states that there is insufficient quantity.
+You will then either recieve a message that the purchase was completed successfully (if there is sufficient quantity), or a message that states that there is insufficient quantity.

 ![](/images/seven.png)
 <hr>